Little Brother (group)

-Little Brother is an American hip-hop duo from Durham, North Carolina, that consists of rappers Phonte and Big Pooh.
+Little Brother was an American hip-hop duo from Durham, North Carolina, that consists of rappers Phonte and Big Pooh.
 DJ and producer 9th Wonder was an original member of the group but departed in 2007.
 The group has produced five acclaimed studio albums and six mixtapes.
 Little Brother is highly regarded among hip-hop fans and critics.

 History

 Early career and The Listening album

 The individual members of the group, rappers Phonte (Phonte Coleman), and Rapper Big Pooh (Thomas Jones), and DJ/producer 9th Wonder (Pat Douthit), met in 1998 while enrolled as college students at North Carolina Central University in Durham, North Carolina.
 The group began as a trio.
 Little Brother were members of the North Carolina–based alternative hip-hop collective, Justus League.

 In a February 2003 interview with MVRemix.com, Phonte explained the origins of the group's name:

 Tribe, De La, Public Enemy ... were like our big brothers in the game so now we are the little brothers of that movement ... carrying on the tradition of good music.

 The official debut for Little Brother came in August 2001 with their first recording, "Speed".

 According to 9th Wonder in an interview with Complex, another rapper Median was actually supposed to be on the track before they got a hold of Big Pooh: